aashishdhanani/AIFashion/README.md

 1. Clone the repo
    `git clone https://github.com/aashishdhanani/AIFashion.git`

-2. Add your API key to the config file (won't be able to use the app without it!)
+2. Add your API key to a config file (won't be able to use the app without it!)

 3. Either plug in your phone to your laptop, or run on a simulator (personal phone recommended)